irulenot/Digit_Recognizer/README.md

 ## Files
 data-analysis-1: Creates csv files and contains analysis of the data given

-model-analysis-2: Tests simple multiple Keras models on the data
+model-analysis-2: Tests multiple simple Keras models on the relevant data